Oman · Close Protection & Executive Security

 Important Warnings

-- The FCDO advises against all travel within 30km of the Yemen border in southern Oman (Dhofar Governorate).
-This restriction applies regardless of the current stability of Oman's internal situation.
+- The FCDO advises against all travel within 30km of the Yemen border in southern Oman.
+This advisory applies regardless of the current stability of Oman's internal situation and should be observed for any travel to Dhofar Governorate.

-- Oman's laws on dress, alcohol, and public behaviour are different from Western norms.
-Violations carry real legal consequences.
+- Oman's laws on dress, alcohol, and public behaviour carry real legal consequences.
+Violations are enforced.
 Brief all personnel before deployment.

 Frequently Asked Questions